SyedIbrahimHamza/Login-System/README.md

 input()
 Strings
 Dictionary operations
+Logical operators
 Author

-Built as a Python practice project to learn the fundamentals of dictionaries, lists, loops, user input, input validation, and the basic structure of a login and registration system.
+Built as a Python practice project to learn the fundamentals of dictionaries, lists, loops, user input, input validation, conditional logic, and the basic structure of a login and registration system.